qpdf/qpdf/manual/design.rst

   until it encounters ``>>``.
 Each object that is read is pushed onto a stack.
 If ``R`` is read, the last two objects on the stack are inspected.
 If they are integers, they are popped off the stack and their values are used to construct an indirect object handle which is then pushed onto the stack.
-When ``>>`` is finally read, the stack is converted into a ``QPDF_Dictionary`` which is placed in a ``QPDFObjectHandle`` and returned.
+When ``>>`` is finally read, the stack is converted into a ``QPDF_Dictionary`` (not directly accessible through the API) which is placed in a ``QPDFObjectHandle`` and returned.

 - The resulting dictionary is saved as the trailer dictionary.